surfactants/sylph/docs/docs.md

 # Documentation

 ## About
 Sylph is intended as a flexible, extensible, and lightweight game engine, written in and for C++/SFML.

+## Structure
-It consists of four modules\*, which further consist of submodules.
+Sylph consists of three *modules*, themselves further comprised of *submodules*.
 Submodules range from simple utility libraries to complex systems.

-*\*the term "module" is organizational, and therefore not to be confused with the homonymous C++20 feature*
+Header and implementation files are split into the *include/* and *src/* directories, respectively.
+Both are further organized into *module_name/submodule_name* directories.
+For example, to access the Engine module's Input submodule header file, one would go to the *engine/input* directory.

+The documentation's file structure also follows this pattern.

 ## Modules